-Description Remarks
+Description Done!
+Remarks

-Introduction:
+Introduc ction:

+Mentor introduction:

 Provide some information on your personal background (e.g. where you grew up, hobbies, personality traits).
 Provide some information on your academic background;

 Coach introduction:

 Provide some information on your personal background (e.g. where you grew up, hobbies, personality traits).
 Provide some information on your academic background;

 Students' introduction:

 Provide some information on your personal background (e.g. where you grew up, hobbies, personality traits).
 Provide some information on your academic background; What would you like to learn/improve?
 What strengths do you have that can contribute to the functioning of your PREMIUM team?
 What do you believe to be your added value to the team and project?
 What do you need from your team members/mentor/client in order to thrive in this team?

+Expecta tions:

 Expectations:

 What does the mentor expect from the students?
 What does the competence coach expect from the students?
 What do the students expect from this project and programme and the Mentor?
 What do the students expect from the competence coach?

-• What do you all consider to be the criteria/elements of a perfect team?
+What do you all consider to be the criteria/elements of a perfect team?
 What does every individual need from the team to improve/optimise their individual contribution?
-Set basic rules for behaviour within the team; How to proceed if someone last-minute cannot attend a scheduled meeting; How will you all ensure an equal division of tasks?
+Set basic rules for behaviour within the team; How to proceed if someone last-minute cannot attend a scheduled meeting;

+How will you all ensure an equal division of tasks?
 How will the team ensure expected contributions and performance levels?
 How will the team deal with free-riders?
 How will the team deal with members who perform poorly?
-Team: Team: Dividing of roles among the team members.
-Who will be responsible for what activities (e.g. responsibilities of the discussion leader, presenter, scribe and other team members; backup roles, etc.)?
-What are your preferred working styles, particularly in relation to teamwork?
-An example of working styles is listed below as a guideline (Belbin 1996): • Leader: clarifies goals, coordinates resources. • Completer/Finisher: searches out errors, keeps a feeling of urgency in the team, and delivers on time. • Implementer: translates concepts into practical plans. • Monitor/Evaluator: sees all options, evaluates ideas, judges correctly. • Plant: proposes new ideas, solves difficult problems. • Resource investigator: explores opportunities, handles external contact. • Shaper: gives coherence to team work, overcomes obstacles. • Specialist: provides scarce knowledge and skills. • Team worker: builds bridges, fosters team spirit, and calms rough waters.
-Discussion of the potential schedule for the meetings and planning.
-Commu Discussion of the ways of communication with each other and the mentor, coach and client; The frequency of communication; Provision of feedback (how to do it).
+Team: Dividing of roles among the team members.
+Who wiresponsible for what activities (e.g. responsibilities or discussion leader, presenter, scribe and other to members; backup roles, etc.)?
+What are your preferred working styles, particular relation to teamwork?
+An example of working style listed below as a guideline (Belbin 1996): Leader: clarifies goals, coordinates resources.
+Completer/Finisher: searches out errors, keep feeling of urgency in the team, and delivers on tim Implementer: translates concepts into practical plate.
+Monitor/Evaluator: sees all options, evaluates in judges correctly.
+Plant: proposes new ideas, solves difficult problem.
+Resource investigator: explores opportunities, har external contact.
+Shaper: gives coherence to team work, overcor obstacles.
+Team worker: builds bridges, fosters team spirit, calms rough waters. the eam y in es is s a e.
+Ins. $\Box$ eas, dles mes and Communication: Discussion of the ways of communication with each or and the mentor, coach and client; The frequency of communication; Provision of feedback (how to do it). her 🗌